 Selecting Copy search results will allow you to copy the search results to a Discovery mailbox so that you can view the actual content of items.
 In order to do this, your account must have access to a Discovery mailbox assigned to your agency otherwise the copy will fail.

-Discovery mailboxes do not exist by default, you can request that DET create one for your agency.
+Discovery mailboxes do not exist by default but you can request that DET create one for your agency.

-Note: Once a search is deleted from the list shown above, the search results that have been copied to a Discovery mailbox are purged too.
+Note: Once a search is deleted from the list shown above, the search results that have been copied to a Discovery mailbox are purged, too.

 To keep the copy of the search results even after the search has been deleted, copy them from the Discovery Mailbox to another mailbox or use the Export to .pst option.
 Either option allows you to delete the search from the list without losing the results of the search.